 She would immerse these in a tub of water before taking a bath.

 I remember well that when she emerged from the bathroom her long hairs were glossy and she smelled nice.

 I can describe that smell now only as “nature fresh” and definitely not any of the smells from commercial perfumes.

 What a waste.
 I realized much too late that I had plenty of opportunities to document her medicinal and bath plants, but I did not.

-Fully aware of these, here are some stories published in this site about these technologies, techniques, or practices relevant to crop farming which are potentially unique, practical, or new (click to read):
+Fully aware of these, here are some stories published on this site about these technologies, techniques, or practices relevant to crop farming that are potentially unique, practical, or new (click to read):

 Now, fellow crop farmers, home gardeners et al., tell us you stories too!
 (Note: et al. is for et aliis).